The volcano burning through homes in Hawaii

-There are surprising upsides to volcano life, argue others.
+There are surprising benefits, say others.
 The views are fantastic.
 The soil is the most fertile in the world.
-The tourism is great for jobs and the local economy.
-But most of all, it’s a reminder that nature is far more beautiful and powerful than anything humans create.
-“It’s just awesome to see the Earth alive right in front of you,” one Hawaii resident explained.
+But most of all, volcanoes remind us that nature is far more beautiful and powerful than anything humans create.
+“It’s just awesome to see the Earth alive right in front of you,” one resident explained.
 What’s a little risk compared to that?

 - If you had to flee your house, which three things would you take with you?
 (Not including people and pets.)